Targretin Side Effects

 Applies to bexarotene: oral capsule

-Along with its needed effects, bexarotene (the active ingredient contained in Targretin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, bexarotene (the active ingredient contained in Targretin) may cause unwanted side effects that require medical attention.

 Since this medication is given in varying doses, the actual frequency of side effects may vary.
 In general, side effects are less common with lower doses than with higher doses.